Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$: Stabilization of the cohomology of

 Indeed, $\ua^{\times n}$ admits projection maps $p_i:\ua^{\times n}\to\ua$ for $i=1,\dots,n$, and $p_{jk}:\ua^{\times n}\to\ua^{\times 2}$ for $1\leq j<k\leq n$.
 Let $\Theta\subset\ua$ be the class of the universal theta divisor trivialized along the zero section, and let $P\subset\ua^{\times 2}$ be the class of the universal Poincar\'e divisor trivialized along the zero section.
 Denote then $T_i:=p_i^*\Theta$, and $P_{jk}:=p_{jk}^* P$.
 For a very general ppav $A$, the restrictions of these classes to $A^{ n}$ generate the N\'eron--Severi group.
 We will now prove that these classes freely generate the stable cohomology of $\ua^{\times n}$. \begin{thm} The cohomology $H^k(\ua^{\times n})$ is independent of $g$ for $k<g$, and as an algebra over the stable cohomology of $\ab$, is generated by the classes $T_i, P_{jk}$.
 In particular, all stable cohomology classes on $\ua^{\times n}$ are algebraic. \end{thm}

-\begin{proof} We want to compute the stable cohomology of the $n$-th fibre product of the universal family using the Leray spectral sequence associated with the natural map $\pi^{\times n}:\;\ua^{\times n}\rightarrow\ab $.
+\begin{proof} We want to compute the stable cohomology of the $n$-th fiber product of the universal family using the Leray spectral sequence associated with the natural map $\pi^{\times n}:\;\ua^{\times n}\rightarrow\ab $.
 Since $\pi^{\times n}$ is a projective map, the Leray spectral sequence degenerates at $E_2$, so that we have

-Recall that the constant local system $\QQ = \VV_0$ is the only one with non-trivial stable cohomology.
+Recall that the constant local system $\QQ = \VV_0$ is the only one with non-zero stable cohomology (from now on by abuse of language we will call $\VV_0$ the {\em trivial} local system, as it corresponds to the trivial representation).
 A first consequence of this is that in the stable range $p< g$ the $E_\infty$-terms carry Tate Hodge-structures of weight $p+q$, and hence

 holds for $m\leq g$.